isaiah1112/lazy-hippo/README.md

 This will create a new video called `joined-video.mp4`.

 # Supported Python Versions
-At this time, the only suppported python versions are:
+At this time, the only suppported python versions are Python3.11 and later.

-* Python3.11